MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-previousversions.md

 ## Configure the scanner to apply classification and protection

 In its default setting, the scanner runs one time and in the reporting-only mode.
-To change these settings, run the [Set-AIPScannerConfiguration](/powershell/module/azureinformationprotection/Set-AIPScannerConfiguration) cmdlet.
+To change these settings, use the **Set-AIPScannerConfiguration**:

 1. On the Windows Server computer, in the PowerShell session, run the following command:

     	Set-AIPScannerConfiguration -Enforce On -Schedule Always

     There are other configuration settings that you might want to change.
 For example, whether file attributes are changed and what is logged in the reports.
 In addition, if your Azure Information Protection policy includes the setting that requires a justification message to lower the classification level or remove protection, specify that message by using this cmdlet.
 Use the PowerShell help, `Get-Help Set-AIPScannerConfiguration - detailed`, for more information about each configuration setting.

 2. Make a note of the current time and start the scanner again by running the following command: